CE-Programming/toolchain/readme.md

 To build a release, use: `mingw32-make dist`

-For releases, [nsis](https://sourceforge.net/projects/nsis/) is required for windows.
+For releases, [NSIS](https://sourceforge.net/projects/nsis/) is required for Windows.
 Because of limitations of the current software; the special *Large strings* build is needed.
 You can find it [here](http://nsis.sourceforge.net/Special_Builds).
-Note also that you must configure your path variable to point to the nsis installation directory.
+Note also that you must configure your path variable to point to the NSIS installation directory.